nextflow-io/nextflow/docs/config.rst

 NXF_PARAMS_FILE                 Defines the path location of the pipeline parameters file (requires version ``20.10.0`` or later).
 NXF_PID_FILE                    Name of the file where the process PID is saved when Nextflow is launched in background.
 NXF_SCM_FILE                    Defines the path location of the SCM config file (requires version ``20.10.0`` or later).
 NXF_SINGULARITY_CACHEDIR        Directory where remote Singularity images are stored.
-When using a computing cluster it must be a shared folder accessible from all computing nodes.
+When using a computing cluster it must be a shared folder accessible from all compute nodes.
 NXF_SINGULARITY_LIBRARYDIR      Directory where remote Singularity images are retrieved.
-It should be a directory accessible to all computing nodes (requires: ``21.09.0-edge`` or later).
+It should be a directory accessible to all compute nodes (requires: ``21.09.0-edge`` or later).
 NXF_TEMP                        Directory where temporary files are stored NXF_VER                         Defines what version of Nextflow to use.
 NXF_WORK                        Directory where working files are stored (usually your *scratch* directory)